-Sydney residents cop the worst traffic, Canberrans are the most inventive and those in Albury-Wodonga will live the shortest lives, according to an Australian-first comparison of the nation's cities.
+???Melburnians cop some of the country's worst traffic, Canberrans are the most inventive and those in Albury-Wodonga will live the shortest lives, according to an Australian-first comparison of our cities.

-Just 58 per cent of Sydney residents can drive to work inside half an hour - the nation's worst score - followed by 60 per cent of Melburnians.
+Just 60 per cent of Melbourne residents can drive to work inside half an hour.
+Only Sydney, at 58 per cent, was worse.

-A car journey taken during the morning or afternoon peak in Sydney takes 68 per cent longer than at less congested times, followed by Melbourne at 57 per cent.
+A car journey taken during the morning or afternoon peak in Melbourne takes 57 per cent longer than at other times, or 68 per cent longer in Sydney.

 Mr Taylor said shorter commute times mean less time wasted, and more time for people to work, study and enjoy leisure activities, so "we need to move people around quickly and easily".